 This exercise is done on a leg extension machine.
 You will start in a seated position with your knees bent and your ankles behind the weighted pad.
 Choose the appropriate weight and keep your back straight.

 Hold the sidebars by your seat, and slowly extend your legs out.
 As you lift the weighted pad, straighten out your knees without locking them.
-Pause here for just a couple seconds, then slowly lower your legs back to the original position.
+Pause here for just a couple of seconds, then slowly lower your legs back to the original position.

 This type of exercise allows for full exertion of the quadriceps muscle, which results in some really nice muscle work and building.